get-convex/convex-docs/docs/dashboard/deployments/data.md

 ![Running a custom test query](/screenshots/data_custom_query_runner.png)

 If you're not on the data page, you can still open this UI via the persistent _fn_ button shown on the bottom right of all deployment pages.
+The keyboard shortcut to open the function runner is Ctrl + ` (backtick).

 ## Creating tables